 STEP Three: Creation of the Recipient Sites

 Next, your hair transplant surgeon will create follicle recipient sites which are microscopic holes made at the exact angle, direction and orientation, according to your detailed hair transplant plan.
-This is where artistry is key, and what separates average from amazing results.
+This is where artistry is critical and what separates average from excellent results.
 Read more about Ziering Artistry here.

 Finally, the follicular unit grafts are transplanted into the balding and thinning areas of your scalp by a surgical technician who places each graft carefully and meticulously into its recipient site.
 And best of all, surgical hair restoration is an outpatient procedure performed under local anesthesia, so you can go home when it’s done.

 3,200 Follicular Units, 1 FUT Hair Transplants, Showing Pre-Op Photos and 12 Months Post-Op

 6,300 Follicular Units, 2 FUT Hair Transplants, Showing Pre-Op Photos and 12 Months Post-Op

 Hair Transplant surgery

 7,068 Follicular Units / Graphs

 Hair Transplant Surgery